epfl-ada/ada-2022-project-hltw/docs/index.md

 {% include average_dist.html %}

+We can see that the frequencies of similarities fall into normal distribution.
+Therefore, we can try to find a cut off at the left side of the distribution.
+As previously discussed we would try to cut off at around 0.2-0.4 threshold.

 {% include averaged.html %}

 With threshold 0.2 we see that the table shows really disconnected sets of articles at the start and the end.
 However, we face one problem, that the article sets are mostly composed of very few articles.
 The reason for this is most likely that the more articles you have, the more similar they become to each other when they are averaged out.
 Therefore, we tried the two other following approaches.